Hospoghosyan/Airbnb_Dashboard_Project/README.md

 ## First, I cleaned the data using Python and handled missing values.Then through Python I connected to the Postgresql database, created tables there, and then in PowerBi I connected to the PostgreSQL database and created a Dashboard.

 ## Main Page
-### Filters and primary visualizations are shown on the main page, which give an opportunity to get an idea of ​​the general view of the data.
-In addition to the visualizations, there are also cards that show, for example, Total Reviews, Total Houses, Average of Reviews per Month
+The main page features filters and primary visualizations that provide an overview of the data.
+In addition to the visualizations, there are cards displaying key metrics.

+### Filters:

+Cancellation Policy
+Neighborhood
+Room Type
+Availability (0 to 365 days)
+Price ($50 to $1200)
+### Key Metrics:

+Total Reviews: 3M
+Total Houses: 102.06K
+Average of Reviews per Month: 1,16
+### Visualizations:

+* Average of Price by Neighborhood: A bar chart showing the average prices in various neighborhoods.
+* Total Neighborhoods by Group: A pie chart displaying the distribution of neighborhoods by group (Manhattan, Queens, Staten Island, Bronx, Brooklyn).
+* Top 10 Houses by Total Reviews: A bar chart listing the top 10 houses based on the number of reviews.
+* Total Listing by Neighborhood and Room Type: A bar chart showing the distribution of listings by neighborhood and room type (Entire home/apt, Hotel room, Private room, Shared room).
+* Average Price by Neighborhood Group and Room Type: A table showing average prices by neighborhood group and room type.
+* Total Houses by the Construction Year: A bar chart showing the total number of houses built per year.

 ![image](https://github.com/user-attachments/assets/5e76a76c-e5b0-4c44-8a81-8b5b5f2d6b84)